Wednesday, July 31, 2019

 Lydia Unsworth is the author of two collections of poetry: Certain Manoeuvres (Knives Forks & Spoons, 2018) and Nostalgia for Bodies (Erbacce, 2018), for which she won the 2018 Erbacce Poetry Prize.
 Her work can be found in Ambit, Pank, Litro, Tears in the Fence, Banshee, Ink Sweat and Tears, and Sentence: Journal of Prose Poetics, among other places.
 Based in Manchester/Amsterdam.
 Twitter @lydiowanie

-NOW AVAILABLE: G U E S T #7 edited by Susana Gardner see here for Susana Gardner’s introduction the seventh (double!)issue fea...
+NOW AVAILABLE: G U E S T #8 edited by Kate Siklosi and Dani Spinosa see here for Kate and Dani’s introduction the eighth issue features ne...

 NOW AVAILABLE: G U E S T #4 edited by Anthony Etherin see here for Anthony Etherin’s introduction and biography the fourth issue features ...